Customer Success Story:

 To design complex infrastructure, engineers use Building Information Management (BIM) software to produce 3D model designs.
 Since tools like FTP and email were not designed to handle these multi-gigabyte design files nor keep this data secure, engineers use Thru as their file sharing platform to collaborate securely.
 Using a custom Thru web portal, engineers from any office location can easily upload and retrieve design files from the cloud and work from their own devices.
 With the ability to collaborate in real time from a secure virtual office, MWH Global can streamline global project management and meet their deadlines on time.

 Scalability for any size workload and unmatchable enterprise-grade security are top reasons why companies like MWH Global use Thru for enterprise file sharing and collaboration.
-With access readily available via web, Microsoft Outlook and Salesforce plugins and iOS and Android devices, Thru enables enterprises to easily manage infrastructure projects with the ability to exchange, sync and share files from anywhere, anytime and from any device.
+With access readily available via web, Microsoft Outlook and Salesforce plugins and mobile devices, Thru enables enterprises to easily manage infrastructure projects with the ability to exchange, sync and share files from anywhere, anytime and from any device.

 MWH Global Contributes to Historic Panama Canal Extension Project